Unboxed-Software/solana-course/content/arbitrary-cpi.md

 })
 ```

-This test effectively walks through the scenario where a regular player and an attacker both create their characters.
+This test walks through the scenario where a regular player and an attacker both create their characters.
 Only the attacker passes in the program ID of the fake metadata program rather than the actual metadata program.
 And since the `create_character_insecure` instruction has no program checks, it still executes.

 The result is that the regular character has the appropriate amount of health and power: each a value between 0 and 20.
 But the attacker's health and power are each 255, making the attacker unbeatable.